sarmedalwan/Final-Year-Capstone-Project/README.md

 ### Installing

-The game can presently be run from the command line or from the IntelliJ IDE
+The game can presently be run from the command line or from the IntelliJ IDE [1]

-#### Run from Command Line

 #### Install libraries and run program